mohammedElfatihSalah/Simple-Calculator-App/README.md

-# flutter_app_cal
+# Simple Calculator

-A new Flutter application.
+a simple flutter application, with an awesome UI Design.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a more advanced calculator app.

 A few resources to get you started if this is your first Flutter project: